roman-milk/roman-milk.github.io/just-a-cumrag.md

+===

- ****** Just A Cumrag Ch.
-05 ****** bysex4every1© Malcolm groaned as he deliberately refrained from grabbing his cock and jacking the shit of it; Casey and I glanced at each other and shared a wicked smile as we realized that he was denying himself a proper climax.
+Malcolm groaned as he deliberately refrained from grabbing his cock and jacking the shit of it; Casey and I glanced at each other and shared a wicked smile as we realized that he was denying himself a proper climax.
 His cock helplessly veered up and down, as if it was reaching out to be touched, but Casey and I simply looked at it, unsympathetically, and - not so - secretly enjoyed its suffering.

  It wasn't until every drop of sperm had left his cock that Casey suddenly wrapped her mouth around it and started cleaning her son's pipe thoroughly.
 As Malcolm moaned, clearly enjoying his mom's tongue bath, I couldn't help but be amazed at how sexy she looked.
 When she had had her fun, we all put our clothes back on, which resulted in quite an unusual sight: Casey was missing a skirt, I was missing a top and Malcolm, well...
 Malcolm was wearing nothing but boxers.
 During dinner, we all talked and shared some more secrets and Malcolm provided me with some more explicit details of what he had done to his mom since their affair had started.
 Off course, he returned the favor, providing Casey with some intimate and nasty details about me.
 Luckily, since he'd only been boinking me for three days, there was less material to go through.
 On the question of where this little ménage a trois was going, he had no clear answer.